Pre-Surgical Screening Information

 Failure to follow these instructions, could lead to a delay or cancellation of your procedure.

-- Clear liquids are ok up until 4 hours before surgery.
+- Stop all clear liquids 4 hours before surgery.

 - Clear liquids include: water, apple juice, clear sports drinks (Gatorade), clear carbonated beverages.